amoh-godwin/Articulae/mds/educative/views/listview.md

 From the above code in **line 22**, you can see that the `index` property has been used in the `delegate` to choose between two colors for the `delegate`'s `Rectangle`.

 The `delegate` can be declared inline.
 That way, we would have no need to wrap it in a `Component` object.
-Take a look at the code below from lines 14 to 25, we have declared a delegate inline without the use of a `Component`.
+Take a look at the code below from **lines 14 to 25**, we have declared a delegate inline without the use of a `Component`.

 ```qml
 import QtQuick